Aurora Borealis over Black Oak Lake’s North Shore – Sept 2022, Rob Seymour, Jr.

 The Northern Lights (aurora borealis) are perhaps the thrill of the summer for the Black Oak Lake night sky watcher.
 They generate a number of very late night phone calls around the lake which infuriate your neighbors until they go out and look up!
 The dancing lights are caused by variations in the “Solar Wind” emanating from the sun.
 The sun goes through a cycle of activity which averages 10.7 years long.
-These cycles are numbered and we are currently (January 2022) just beginning solar cycle 25 and are at a low level of activity.
+These cycles are numbered and we are currently (February, 2023) just into solar cycle 25 and are at a low level of activity.
 Originally, forecasters thought Solar Cycle 25 would be about the same strength as Solar Cycle 24, one of the weakest solar cycles in a century.
 Current trends suggest Solar Cycle 25 will slightly surpass that low threshold, at least.
 Solar Maximum is not expected until 2024 or 2025, so it has plenty of time to strengthen further, bringing X-flares, geomagnetic storms and auroras.
-For daily updates on solar activity see www.solarcycle24.com.
+For daily updates on solar activity see www.solarcycle25.com.

 History has also shown that earth’s temperature varies with solar activity (see http://home.cern/about/experiments/cloud) so we may also be in for a return to below normal cold.